Director: Lamark Shaw, MA

 Spring: 302, 402 Career Field Experience (1-12 credits)

-Daemen College recognizes the Washington D.C.
+Daemen University recognizes the Washington D.C.
 Internship Institute (WII) program for 15 academic credits (9 credits internship and two 3-credit academic courses).
-Learning takes place primarily at the site in Washington, DC and is selected with the assistance of the WII staff.
+Learning takes place primarily at the site in Washington, DC, and is selected with the assistance of the WII staff.
 The student’s financial aid package should be reviewed by the Financial Aid office prior to applying.

 MAJORS REQUIRED TO PARTICIPATE IN AN INTERNSHIP